 In part, it’s because we’re all still figuring out how to use all of the channels at our disposal effectively.

-Most internal communication professionals understand the struggle of trying to get employees to engage with a new intranet, while at the same time trying to keep it up-to-date and organized.
+Most internal communication professionals understand the struggle of trying to get employees to engage with a new intranet portal, while at the same time trying to keep it up-to-date and organized.

 At first glance mobile apps seem like a simple solution to all of your communication woes, but adoption is always a hurdle.